veltman/principles/README.md

 * Don't give someone 20 equally interesting things to do right off the bat.
 Give them a more focused presentation upfront before turning them loose.

 * Small multiples reflow easily.

+* Web design is not a contest to see who can have the fewest empty pixels.
+Whitespace is a valuable asset for focusing a user's attention.
+Let things breathe.

 * Limit the maximum width of text blocks to something like 900px.
 Anything wider becomes hard to scan.